 This module builds the spiritual and theological foundation from which the practice of mission and ministry grows and seeks to lead the participant into a self-reflection and examination of life and belief.

 GSEM 790 - DMin Professional Dissertation Seminar

 Form the project proposal and issues related to completing the professional dissertation successfully.
 Areas of focus include academic writing, literature review, critical thinking, experiential learning, reading and evaluating research reports, an effective work plan for completion of the dissertation, and other dissertation-related topics.

-GSEM 796 - DMin Professional Dissertation
+GSEM 796 - DMin Professional Dissertation/Portfolio